 Top 7 Welding Techniques Every Beginner Should Know

 Discover the essential welding techniques beginners need to master, from MIG to TIG welding.
-Learn the pros, cons, and best uses of each method.
+Learn the pros, cons, and best uses of each method to kick-start your journey into metalwork.

 1. MIG Welding (Gas Metal Arc Welding – GMAW)